ArtyfileArtyfile Artists

 DistroKid and TuneCore are distribution rails.
 They take your file, push it to Spotify, and forward 100% (minus their fees) to your bank account.
 You own everything.
 Sounds good — until you realize "owning everything" means nothing if nobody wants to buy it from you.

-Artyfile mints 100 Music NFTs per track on Ethereum.
+On the Ownership and Album tiers, Artyfile mints 100 Music NFTs per track on Ethereum.
 You receive 85 (85% ownership).
 Artyfile holds 15.
 Every NFT represents a real, transferable share of your master rights.
 You can:

 • Hold all 85 and earn from streaming + sync (just like with a traditional aggregator)